This is an unusual photo.

 I’ve seen other photos taken from Smithe or thereabouts on Burrard Street (such as the one that appears below) with the White Spot neon signage displayed.
 But this is the only image I’ve seen of the actual lunch counter and parking lot where folks could switch on their headlights and receive ‘car service’.

-This outlet of the now-ubiquitous restaurant chain seemed to have been located where the Scotiabank Theatre is today.
+This outlet of the now-ubiquitous restaurant chain seemed to have been located at 850 Burrard Street (near to where the Italian Kitchen is today).
 The image above was taken with the camera facing northeast (you can make out the Hotel Vancouver in the background).